Franz Stampfl: Early life

-Stampfl was born in the capital of then Austro-Hungarian Empire.
+Stampfl was born in the capital of then Austro-Hungarian Empire, fourth of seven children.
 His father, Josef Stampfl ran a small company manufacturing surgical instruments.
-His mother's maiden name was Karoline Katharina Yusupov.
+His mother's maiden name was Karoline Katharina Yusupov or Karolina Katerina Josepow.
 She was supposed to be the illegitimate child of a member of the House of Yusupov, but this could never be proven.
 He studied writing and painting in school.
 After high school, he attended the Vienna Kunstgewerbeschule and had some success as a skier and javelin thrower.

 In 1937 sensing the rise of Adolf Hitler and having been banned after refusing to obey instructions from Austrian Olympic officials, he left Austria for England to study at the Chelsea School of Art.
 When Hitler marched into Austria in 1938, the British government demanded that he leave the country unless he showed a unique and necessary skill.
 Having taught skiing back in his homeland, Stampfl pitched AAA officials to coach their athletes, earning him a job in Northern Ireland.
 This was in part due to assistance by Olympic athlete Harold Abrahams.